yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 ### Application of BIP [32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), [38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki), [39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), [44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), and 63 ([Stealth Addresses](http://sourceforge.net/p/bitcoin/mailman/message/31813471/)) to Altcoins

 **Bitcoin-explorer's (bx)** command line interface (part of the libbitcoin tool suite) provides substantial BIP 32, 38, 39, and 63 support.
 BIP 44 capabilities for supporting altcoins results from how bx BIP 32 extended technology is applied, and the application of the table below.
-The "BIP44 Altcoin Version Mapping Table" below applies to BTC, and numerous other altcoins.
+The "BIP44 Altcoin Version Mapping Table" below applies to BTC, and possibly up to 100+ other altcoins.

+The table below is a work-in-progress, but as an exemplar will provide important **"--version (-v)"** values for examples #1, #4, #5, and #6 below for an altcoin called Dash to demonstrate how BIPs 32, 38, 39 and 44 can be tightly integrated with minor extensions to coherently support altcoins.
+It is very important for wallet developers to understand these concepts to minimize complexity of wallets that are to support multiple currencies using a common hierarchical deterministic (HD) framework.
+The accuracy of portions of this table are not absolute (~90% > accuracy, and strong source code trace-ability is achieved) until vetted by others, but the pattern for how it applies to altcoins is well understood.
+This table extends and complements [SLIP 44] (http://doc.satoshilabs.com/slips/slip-0044.html) referenced within [BIP44] (https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#registered-coin-types).
 This table also complements the [List of Address Prefixes](https://en.bitcoin.it/wiki/List_of_address_prefixes) top Table's "Hex" Column for row entries containing two hex digits.

-The "BIP44 Altcoin Version Mapping Table" below is a work-in-progress, but an exemplar will provide important **"--version (-v)"** values for examples #1, #4, #5, and #6 below for an altcoin called Dash to demonstrate how BIPs 32, 38, 39 and 44 can be tightly integrated with minor extentions to coherently support altcoins.
-It is very important for wallet developers to understand these concepts to minimize complexity of wallets that are to support multiple currencies using a common hierarchical deterministic framework.
-The accuracy of portions of this table are not absolute (~90% > accuracy and strong trace-ability to implementation source code) until vetted by others, but the pattern for how it apply it  altcoins is firmly understood.
-This Table extends and complements [SLIP 44] (http://doc.satoshilabs.com/slips/slip-0044.html) referenced within [BIP44] (https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#registered-coin-types).

 #### BIP44 Altcoin Version Mapping Table
 ```